Ian8VT/Ian8VT.github.io/qgis/lab_1/aa_chicago_lab.md

 Return to [Main Index Page](../../index.md).

 # First QGIS Model
-In this week's lab, I created a model to calculate distance, degree of orientation, and direction of a city's census tracts from a single point.
+In this week's lab, I created a model to calculate the distance, degree of orientation, and direction of a city's census tracts from a single point.
 I then used this model in the example of Chicago.
-Download the model [here](/qgis/lab_1/distance_cardinaldirection.model3).
+To download the model, click [here](/qgis/lab_1/distance_cardinaldirection.model3).

 ## Workflow of Model